thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 ### 6.2 Acronyms and abbreviations

 * Incident: Refers to a bus being observed running a red light, as captured by the software.
+* Consumer webcam: Defined as a readily available camera such as an external USB camera or even those found in-built into laptops.

 ## 6. Contributions